OfficeDev/TrainingContent/O3653/O3653-1 Deep Dive into Azure AD with the Office 365 APIs/Lab.md

 ![](Images/5.png)
 12. Under **permissions to other applications**, click the **Delegated Permissions** column for **Microsoft Graph**
     - Read files that the user selects
-	- Read user files and files shared with user
+	- Read all files that user can access
 	- Sign in and read user profile
 13. Click **Save**
 14. Copy the value specified for **Client ID** and **REDIRECT URIS**; you will need this later when coding the **MyFilesWin10** project.